patrickphat/Knowledge-Distillation-Keras/README.md

 ![img](/img/student-model.png)

 # Result
+The result might be differ for those who want to reproduce this notebook, as I couldn't find a way to maintain the random seed in Keras! :D

 | Model            | Test Accuracy | no. Parameters | training speed (per sample) | Epochs |
 | ---------------- | ------------- | -------------- | --------------------------- | ------ |